Enjection/ydb/ydb/docs/en/core/maintenance/manual/backup-collections.md

 - **Background operations**: Backups run asynchronously and don't block database operations.
 - **Multiple collections**: Can run backups on different collections independently.

-Note: Backup scheduling must be implemented using external tools like cron, as YDB does not provide built-in scheduling.

 ## Monitoring backup operations {#monitoring}

 ### Monitoring backup operations {#monitoring-backup-operations}